TRANSFER SWITCHES FOR HOME GENERATORS

 MANUAL TRANSFER PANEL FOR ENTIRE SERVICE

-If your main service panel does not allow an easy installation of back feed switches, you can buy a separate panel.
+If your main service panel does not allow an installation of back feed switches, you can buy a separate sub-panel.
 Note that in practice, what is advertised as a manual transfer switch is actually a system that comprises of two double-pole switches and a locking mechanism.
 You need to operate this mechanism to shift from utility to your generator.
-If you want to transfer your entire service, you can pick a single-load switch for around a $100.
-Your installer will need to remove the connection between the service disconnect and existing breakers box and install the changeover panel in between.
+If you want to transfer your entire service, you can buy a single-load switch for around a $100.
+Your installer will need to open the connection between the service disconnect and existing breakers box and install the changeover panel in between.
 However, if your generator is not big enough for the whole house, you will still need to turn off selected branches before starting up the generator.
 Such an option costs a bit more than a simple interlock kit and requires more re-wiring work.

 A SUB-PANEL FOR ESSENTIAL LINES

 This option is the most convenient though it is probably also the most expensive.
 You will have a separate box that includes both interlocked switches and individual breakers.
 It makes sense to choose this option if you don’t want to deal with finding in a dark basement the breakers you want to de-activate.
 You can pick in advance the circuits you want to backup and have your electrician relocate them from your main distribution box to the sub-panel.
 He will also need to wire the sub-panel to the main service disconnect and install an inlet.
-During normal operation your essential loads will be fed from the transfer panel, while the remaining ones will be fed from the main panel.
+During normal operation your essential loads will pass through the transfer panel, while the remaining ones will be fed directly from the main box.
 With this method, the general procedure of activating backup power during a blackout is as follows:

 - Start up your genset outdoors and connect it to the installed inlet via a proper generator cord (at this point the genset is still isolated and is just warming up);

 - Toggle “Line” switch in the sub-panel to “OFF” position and turn off all individual breakers;